ppizarror/pygame-menu/README.md

 ### Using fonts

-Also this library has some fonts to use, to load a font run this code:
+This library also has some fonts to use.
+To load a font, run this code:

 ```python
 import pygameMenu